Skip to main content

 TK Program Information

 1. What is transitional kindergarten (TK)?
-(Updated 07-May-2024)
+(Updated 29-Jan-2026)

-• The Kindergarten Readiness Act of 2010 created transitional kindergarten, the first year of a two-year kindergarten experience, which initially was available for students born between September and December.
-The Act also gradually changed the kindergarten entry date from December 2 to September 1, so all children would enter kindergarten at age 5 by 2014.
+• The Kindergarten Readiness Act of 2010 created TK, the first year of a two-year kindergarten experience, which initially was available for students born between September and December.
+The Act also gradually changed the kindergarten entry date from December 2 to September 1, so all children would enter kindergarten at age five by 2014.
 This historic legislation meant that more than 120,000 children would have access to an additional year of high-quality early learning and, as a result, be better prepared to succeed in kindergarten and beyond.

-2. What does universal transitional kindergarten (UTK) mean?
-(Updated 07-May-2024)
+2. What does Universal Transitional Kindergarten (UTK) mean?
+(Updated 29-Jan-2026)

-Education Code section 48000(c) requires any school district operating a kindergarten to also provide a transitional kindergarten (TK) program for all 4-year-old children by 2025–26.
-UTK or universally available TK means that by 2025–26, regardless of background, race, zip code, immigration status, or income level, every child whose fourth birthday occurs by September 1 will have access to TK at a school district as a quality learning experience the year before kindergarten.
+Education Code Section 48000(c) requires any school district operating a kindergarten to also provide a transitional kindergarten (TK) program for all four-year-old children by 2025–26.
+UTK or universally available TK means that every child whose fourth birthday occurs by September 1 will have access to TK at a school district as a quality learning experience the year before kindergarten, regardless of background, race, zip code, immigration status, or income level.
+Please refer to the first question in the California Department of Education Universal Prekindergarten FAQs web page of the TK Admission and Enrollment section for TK age eligibility.

-6. What type of facility should be used for transitional kindergarten (TK)?
-(Updated 26-Sep-2022)
+5. What type of facility should be used for transitional kindergarten (TK)?
+(Updated 29-Jan-2026)

-• Facility requirements for TK are the same as the requirements for Kindergarten.
+• Facility requirements for TK are the same as the requirements for kindergarten.

 • Under this Program the same regulations cited above would apply.

-8. How are the needs of English learners addressed in TK?
-(Updated 20-Sep-2024)
+7. How are the needs of English learners addressed in transitional kindergarten (TK)?
+(Updated 29-Jan-2026)

-10. Is transportation required for transitional kindergarten (TK) students?
-(Posted 19-Oct-2022)
+9. Is transportation required for transitional kindergarten (TK) students?
+(Updated 29-Jan-2026)

-11. What are the fees for transportation to and from school for our part-day transitional kindergarten (TK) programs?
+10. What are the fees for transportation to and from school for our part-day transitional kindergarten (TK) programs?
 (Posted 19-Oct-2022

 Providing transportation is a local decision and local educational agencies (LEAs) are legally permitted to charge fees for transportation they provide.
 However, LEAs are limited, pursuant to California Education Code Section 39807.5, in what they can charge.

-12. Do charters have to offer Transitional Kindergarten (TK)?
+11. Do charters have to offer transitional kindergarten (TK)?
 (Posted 21-Jul-2022)

 No. Charter schools are not required to offer TK.
 The California Department of Education’s position was previously expressed differently.

 Yes.
-However, the independent study program that the local educational agency (LEA) is providing would have to meet the requirements of independent study in order to be eligible for funding (Article 5.5 of Chapter 5 of Part 28 of the Education Code (EC), commencing with EC Section 51745).
+However, the independent study program that the local educational agency is providing would have to meet the requirements of independent study in order to be eligible for funding (Article 5.5 of Chapter 5 of Part 28 of the Education Code (EC), commencing with EC Section 51745).

 Yes.
 While students may participate in a TK program in which the student attends part of the day or week in-person and part of the day or week in independent study, the attendance accounting and instructional time requirements for both methods of instruction would have to be met in order to generate attendance for apportionment.